Mental health problems are as common among students as they are in the general population.

 - put on or lose weight

-- stop caring about the way they look or about keeping clean
+- stop caring about the way you look or about keeping clean

 - do too much work